- Our Work

 - Dollars to Results

 The January 2010 earthquake increased the challenge of supporting people with disabilities.
-Not only were there more people with disabilities, many local disabled peoples organizations were severely impacted.
-However, the earthquake also brought increased international awareness to the many barriers to inclusion that existed prior to the earthquake.
+Not only were there more people with disabilities, many local disabled persons organizations were severely impacted.
+However, the earthquake also brought increased international awareness to the many barriers to inclusion that existed prior to the disaster.

-Recognizing the earthquake as an opportunity to make long-term change for people with disabilities during the reconstruction process, we recently made four new awards to address four different aspects of inclusion and provision of better and more accessible care:
+Recognizing the earthquake as an opportunity to make long-term change for people with disabilities during the reconstruction process, USAID made four awards to address four different aspects of inclusion and provision of better and more accessible care:

-- Strengthening of the Legal Framework for Disabilities in Haiti: We signed a three-year agreement with the Organizations of American States to provide technical assistance to the Ministries of Health and Social Affairs to build capacity in standard setting, accreditation, oversight, and coordination of rehabilitation and reintegration programs.
+- Strengthening of the Legal Framework for Disabilities in Haiti (Life of Project: November 2011– November 2014): USAID signed a three-year agreement with the Organization of American States to provide technical assistance to the Ministries of Health and Social Affairs to build capacity in setting standards and protocols, accreditation, oversight, and coordination of rehabilitation and reintegration programs.

-- Rehabilitation and Reintegration of Persons with Disabilities: We have funded Project Hope to support the Haitian government in developing an effective medical care system that provides a full range of services for persons with disabilities, including: corrective surgery, mobility devices (including prosthetics/orthotics and wheelchairs), physical/occupational therapy, and psychosocial support.
+- Rehabilitation and Reintegration of Persons with Disabilities (Life of Project: May 2012 – May 2015): USAID is funding Project Hope to support the Haitian government in developing an effective medical care system that provides a full range of services for persons with disabilities, including corrective surgery, mobility devices (prosthetics/orthotics and wheelchairs), physical/occupational therapy, and psychosocial support.

-- Specialist Training for Disabilities Technicians: We have partnered with Handicap International to develop a cadre of support staff that is equipped to handle the specific needs of disabled persons within Haiti.
-The program will train and integrate a Haitian staff of rehabilitation technicians, prosthetic and orthotic technicians, and physical/occupational therapists.
+- Specialist Training for Disabilities Technicians (Life of Project: December 2011 – December 2014): USAID is partnering with Handicap International to develop a cadre of support staff who are equipped to handle the specific needs of persons with disabilities in Haiti.
+The program aims to train and build a cadre Haitian staff of rehabilitation technicians, prosthetic and orthotic technicians, and physical/occupational therapists to respond to the needs of disabled Haitian adults and children.

 Related Program Fact Sheets